The Challenge

 Check the club list and then register and select your preferred club if spots are available.

-You can play at the club you are a member of or select from one of the generous Host or Promoter-Open Clubs.
+You can play at the club you are a member of or select from one of the generous Open Links or Green Fees Clubs.

-Click here to check out the Supporting Clubs for 2022.
+Click here to check out the our list of supporting clubs.

 The club I would like to play at doesn't have enough spots available for all members of my team.